 Occupation: Communications Coordinator

-I am currently the communications coordinator at Clemson University in the School of Architecture and the Nieri Family Department of Construction Science and Management.
-I manage all communications for the two departments including press releases, social media, video and website management.
-I also serve on the President’s Commission on Women Counsel at Clemson.
-This position allows me to help to improve the quality of life for women at Clemson and help develop and encourage women to grow into leaders on campus.
+Sheila has previously served as the communications coordinator at Clemson University in the School of Architecture and the Nieri Family Department of Construction Science and Management, where she managed all communications for the two departments including press releases, social media, video and website management.
+She also served on the President’s Commission on Women Counsel at Clemson.
+This position allowed her to help to improve the quality of life for women at Clemson and help develop and encourage women to grow into leaders on campus.

 Sheila currently serves as the Vice President for Marketing and Communication at Connie Maxwell Children’s Ministries.

 “Through the mass communication program, I was able to take two internship classes that allowed me to get real-world experience.
 I worked alongside professional graphic designers and others in the marketing field that prepared me for a job after graduation.
 I was able to build my portfolio that I used for my Capstone class that eventually landed me my first job.
 My suggestion to students at NGU from any major would be to take advantage of internship opportunities while in school to build their resume or portfolio.
 This along with their degree will help set them apart when applying for jobs.”